 When it comes to fiction writing, the stories are only limited by one’s imagination.
 And no matter what type of fiction stories you like, chances are a few of them involve some sort of science fiction topics.
 If so, National Science Fiction Day on January 2 is the perfect day to celebrate this type of story.
+For all the sci-fi fans out there you can expand your future in science by discovering science and technology scholarships on Scholaroo.

 Science fiction touches so many different areas of literature that most people can find one area that they love.
 Science fiction can include stories based in space with aliens like E.T. or space battles like Star Wars.
 The genre also can include time travel, such as H. G. Wells famous book, The Time Machine, or the Doctor Who franchise.
 Even super hero movies can involve science fiction.
 After all, who would believe a talking raccoon as in Guardians of the Galaxy or the rock-like skin of the Thing in the Fantastic Four without the science fiction angle?